 - The night before, cube your bread and set it in a large bowl to dry out – you want it to be the texture of day old bread – noticeably dry but not rock hard.

-- The day of, if you haven’t already cooked your lentils, do so now by thoroughly rinsing 3/4 cup lentils in cold water, then adding to a small saucepan with 1 1/2 cups veggie broth or water.
+- The day of, if you haven’t already cooked your lentils, do so now by thoroughly rinsing 3/4 cup lentils in cold water, then adding to a small saucepan with 1 1/2 cups veggie broth or water (amount as original recipe is written // adjust if altering batch size).

 - Cook over medium-high heat until a low boil is achieved, and then lower to a simmer and continue cooking uncovered for 20-30 minutes.
 Set aside.

-- Preheat oven to 350 degrees and line a 9x13 pan (or comparable sized dish) with foil or spray with nonstick spray.
-Also prepare flax egg and set aside.
+- Preheat oven to 350 degrees F (176 C) and line a 9×13 pan (or comparable sized dish // as original recipe is written // adjust if altering batch size) with foil or spray with nonstick spray.
+Also prepare flax egg by mixing flaxseed meal and water and set aside.

 - Sauté onion and celery in the olive oil or vegan butter and season with a bit of salt and pepper.
 Cook until fragrant and translucent – about 5 minutes.
 Set aside.

 - To the bowl of bread, pour most of the broth then add the remaining ingredients (sage, cooked veggies, flax egg, and lentils) and mix with a wooden spoon.
-The key is to make sure it is about the consistency of a meatloaf.
-If it’s too dry, add more broth and mix again.
+The key is to make sure it is about the consistency of a meatloaf: Moist but not soggy.
+It should hold its shape if formed into a shape but liquid shouldn’t squeeze out of it.
+Too dry and it will be really dry after cooking.
+Too wet and it will be soggy and never get any crisp texture.
+If too dry, add more broth and mix again.
 If it’s gotten too wet, add more bread.

 - Transfer to the prepared pan and cover with foil.
-Bake at 350 for 45 minutes, then remove the top layer of foil so the top can brown.
-Increase heat to 400 degrees and bake for another 10-15 minutes, or until the top is well browned and crisp.
+Bake for 45 minutes.
+Then remove the top layer of foil so the top can brown.
+Increase heat to 400 degrees F (204 C) and bake for another 10-15 minutes or until the top is well browned and crisp.

 - Remove from oven and let cool slightly before serving.
 Leftovers reheat well in the microwave or oven, though best when fresh.